AdobeDocs/cloudmanager-api-docs/tutorial/3-handling-specific-events.md

 ## Tutorial Step 3 - Handling Specific Events

 As seen in [Step 1](1-a-basic-webhook.md), webhooks can be registered for one or more events.
 Depending on the type of integration you are actually building with Cloud Manager, you will end up with a single webhook script which can handle multiple events in different ways.
-The event type is passed to the webhook in the `x-adobe-event-code` Header.
+The event can be identified by using the combination of the `@type` and `xdmEventEnvelope:objectType` values.
 A full list can be found on the [Receiving Events](../receiving-events.md) page.
 For this step in the tutorial, you're going to add a simple log statement when event being received is a Pipeline Execution Started event.

-> It is also possible that you will have a single webhook which handles events from multiple providers.
-For these cases, you can look at the `x-adobe-provider` header.

 ### Updating the Webhook